 - Click on the blue "Detailed Metrics" link for more metrics.

-By adding the following lines to your Slurm batch script (and entering your NetID) you will receive an efficiency report via email upon completion of the job:
+By adding the following lines to your Slurm batch script (and entering your NetID) you will receive an efficiency report via email (which is the output of jobstats) upon completion of the job:

 #SBATCH --mail-type=begin # send email when job begins #SBATCH --mail-type=end # send email when job ends #SBATCH --mail-user=<YourNetID>@princeton.edu